Vinatechvn/PickaxeConfigAssistant/readme.md

 After completing a run of XMRig using the current configuration, a JSON file is created containing the information about that run.
 Once all runs have been completed, a graph of the total results is created.

+_Note, the `master` branch contains the most stable build available._

 #### Table of contents
 * [Features](#features)